How to give a house cleaning estimate: House cleaning estimate form

 If you have a house cleaning estimate form, you can easily fill it in whenever you have a new customer, or you can put it on your website for a potential customer to fill out themselves to get an idea of how much your services will cost.

-Having a template to create your estimates saves you time and gives you a process to get the most accurate estimate every time.
+Through our practical knowledge, having a template to create your estimates saves you time and gives you a process to get the most accurate estimate every time.

 Be aware that a house cleaning estimate form on your landing page will serve more as a marketing tool than a way to present an accurate estimate.

-You should always follow up with a potential customer who fills out the form on your website to give them a more detailed estimate.
+As per our expertise, you should always follow up with a potential customer who fills out the form on your website to give them a more detailed estimate.

 Let’s talk about how to create a house cleaning estimate form to give your customers the most accurate estimate possible.